 Equipment needed

-- A rubber spatula for flipping the pancakes.
+- rubber spatula

-- A large or medium non-stick pan or a crepe pan.
+- non-stick pan or crepe pan

-- An electric hand mixer is very handy but you can use a balloon whisk too.
+- electric hand mixer or balloon whisk

 Step-by-step guide